Trigenaris/Turkiye-guess-the-city/README.md

 ### Note:
 * GUI is written in **Turkish**
 * **pandas** and **turtle** modules are required to execute.
-* Another python file is added as **check_coordinate** to check and update the related coordinate for the city if user wants to change it.
+* Another Python file is added as **check_coordinate** to check and update the related coordinate for the city if the user wants to change it.